zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 # Standard Analysis

-Transcription Start Sites (TSSs) represent the first base to be transcribed by RNA Polymerase.
-Most genes tend to have a heterogenous collection of TSSs as opposed to a single position.
-This is interesting because choice of TSS can affect gene isoform, stability, and translational efficiency.
-Furthermore, TSS choice has been implicated in develoment, homseostasis, and disease.
+A transcription Start Site (TSS) represents the first base position of a given transcript to be transcribed by RNA polymerase.
+Most genes do not have a single TSS, but rather a collection of TSS positions collectively referred to as a Transcription Start Region (TSR).
+Variation in TSS selection influences transcription stability and translation as the function of the encoded protein.
+Furthermore, variations in TSS usage have been observed during organismal development as well as in diseases such as cancer.

-tsrexploreR has a series of analysis and plotting functions to allow deep exploration of TSSs.
+TSRexploreR offers a series of analysis and plotting functions that allow deep exploration of TSSs and TSRs.
+Here, we describe the standard TSRexploreR analysis pipeline, qq

 ## Preparing Data

-This example will use a set of *S. cerevisiae* TSSs collected using the STRIPE-seq method.
+This example uses a set of *S. cerevisiae* TSSs identified with the STRIPE-seq method.
-There are many ways to import TSSs into tsrexplorer.
-This example data uses a named list of GRanges as imput into the function that creates the tsrexplorer object.
+There are many ways to import TSSs into TSRexploreR; this vignette uses a named list of GRanges as input into the function that creates the tsrexplorer object.

 ```
 library("tsrexplorer")